bbauska/zombiePolitics/README.md

 including many of Oyentin Tarantino’s films, especially Deatb Proqf (2007), Kill Bill I C9’ 2 (2003, 2004), and Inglourious Bastards (2009).
-With the release of Tarantino’s 2009 bloody war film, in fact, the press reported that Dianne Kruger, the co-star of Inglourious Basterds, claimed that she “loved being tortured by Brad Pitt [though] she was frustrated she didn’t get an opportunity to get frislcy with her co-star, but admits being beaten by Pitt was a satisfying experience."11 This is more than the aestheticization of violence; it is the normalization and glorification of torture itself.
+With the release of Tarantino’s 2009 bloody war film, in fact, the press reported that Dianne Kruger, the co-star of Inglourious Basterds, claimed that she "loved being tortured by Brad Pitt [though] she was frustrated she didn’t get an opportunity to get frislcy with her co-star, but admits being beaten by Pitt was a satisfying experience."11 This is more than the aestheticization of violence; it is the normalization and glorification of torture itself.</p>

-If Hollywood has made gratuitous violence the main staple of its endless parade of blockbuster films, television has tapped into the culture of cruelty in a way that was unimaginable before the attack on the United States on September 11, 2001.
-Prime-time television before the attacks had “fewer than four acts of torture” per year, but “now there are more than a hundred.”12 Moreover, the people who tor­ ture are no longer the villains but the heroes of prime-time television.
+<p>If Hollywood has made gratuitous violence the main staple of its endless
+parade of blockbuster films, television has tapped into the culture of cruelty in a way that was unimaginable before the attack on the United States on September 11, 2001.
+Prime-time television before the attacks had "fewer than four acts of torture" per year, but "now there are more than a hundred."12 Moreover, the people who tor­ ture are no longer the villains but the heroes of prime-time television.
 The most cel­ ebrated is, ofcourse, _lack Bauer, the tragic-ethical hero of the wildly popular Fox TV thriller 24.
-Not only is torture the main thread of the plot, often presented “with gusto and no moral compunction,"13 but Bauer is portrayed as a patriot rather than a depraved monster who tortures in order to protect American lives and national security.
-Torture in this scenario takes society’s ultimate betrayal of human dignity and legitimates the pain and fear it produces as normal, all the while making a “moral sadist” a television celebrity.”
+Not only is torture the main thread of the plot, often presented "with gusto and no moral compunction,"13 but Bauer is portrayed as a patriot rather than a depraved monster who tortures in order to protect American lives and national security.
+Torture in this scenario takes society’s ultimate betrayal of human dignity and legitimates the pain and fear it produces as normal, all the while making a "moral sadist" a television celebrity."
 The show, before its final season in 2010, had over 15 million viewers, and its glamorization of torture had proven so successful that it appears not only to have numbed the public’s reaction to the horrors of torture, but it became so overwhelmingly influential among the U.S. military that the Pentagon sent Brigadier General Patrick Finnegan to California to meet with the producers of the show.
-“I-le told them that promoting illegal behaviour in the series. . .was having a damaging effect on young troops.”15 The pornographic glo­rification of gratuitous, sadistic violence is also on full display in the popular I-IBO television series Dexter, which portrays a serial killer as a sympathetic, even lovable character.The Starz television series Spartacus: Blood and Sand takes the aesthetic of
+"I-le told them that promoting illegal behaviour in the series. . .was having a damaging effect on young troops."15 The pornographic glo­rification of gratuitous, sadistic violence is also on full display in the popular I-IBO television series Dexter, which portrays a serial killer as a sympathetic, even lovable character.The Starz television series Spartacus: Blood and Sand takes the aesthetic of